whyvez/auth0-angular/README.md

 [Auth0](https://www.auth0.com) is a cloud service that provides a turn-key solution for authentication, authorization and Single Sign On.

-The following [examples](examples) offer a good starting point for including Auth0 in your AngularJS application:

- * [Custom Login](examples/custom-login): Create an html login form and use Auth0 to authenticate.
- * [Custom Signup](examples/custom-signup): Create an html signup form and store custom fields
- * [Widget](examples/widget): Use and customize Auth0 widget to fit your use case
- * [API Authentication](examples/api-authentication): Call your protected API in the technology you want (Java, .NET, [Node.js](examples/api-authentication/nodejs) using Auth0 generated tokens.

 # Tutorial

 ## Client Side Authentication